X

 FAQs

-We will aim to be back in touch as soon as we can regarding your enquiry.
-For certain roles, on selected dates throughout the year we hold informal meetings for anyone wishing to volunteer with us.
+We will aim to be back in touch as soon as we can regarding your application.
+For certain roles, on selected dates throughout the year, we hold interviews for anyone wishing to volunteer with us.
 These are simply a discussion as we really just want to find out a bit more about you and the sorts of tasks you are interested in getting involved with.

 If you are successful, you will be asked for a contribution (£10.00) towards a Disclosure and Barring Service (previously CRB) check.
 Once this check has been carried out, we will be thrilled to welcome you into our team as one of our valued volunteers.